Knowledge to make your life better. If you have some free time, check out some of these links this weekend.

-In addition to her suggestions, I’d be very hesitant to train with someone who doesn’t have a current resume /CV or list of courses he/she has completed easily availble on their website.
+In addition to her suggestions, I’d be very hesitant to train with someone who doesn’t have a current resume /CV or list of courses he/she has completed easily available on their website.
 There is a lot of fakery disguising “professionals” in this business.
 As always, my CV and training resume are publicly available here.

 A good look at why cops are frustrated with their “leadership” and are leaving the profession in droves.